famusovsky/unprocrastinator-tm/README.md

 ## Install

-1. Install [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) in Chrome / Edge / Brave / Arc.
+1. Install [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) in any Chromium-based Browser.
 2. Open `unprocrastinator.user.js` — the manager will offer to install it.
 Or: Create a new script → paste the file → save.
 3. Allow the script on all sites (default, via `@match *://*/*`).

-Same idea as the [Safari Unprocrastinator](https://andadinosaur.com/launch-unprocrastinator) extension.